CouncilofLorien/counciloflorien.github.io/docs/news/issue4.md

 Resource/character scenario game tournaments can be run within the same tournament Swiss System structure as the other Free Council games (which are the games presented in the rulesbook).
 Each player attempts to complete the victory conditions of his or her chosen scenario instead of playing for the Free Council.
 After starting characters are revealed, each player must announce to the opponent which scenario he or she has chosen.
 The opponent then knows what victory conditions the player is trying to achieve.

 Other resource/character scenarios can be used if approved by the Council of Lórien.
 To obtain permission, the tournament coordinator must submit a written proposal for the scenarios he or she proposes to use.
-Original scenarios so submitted become the property of Iron Crown Enterprises, which may choose to publish them (with credit to the original designer).

 - Time Limit—For a Resource/Character Scenario tournament game, time is called after one hour .
 If, at this point, no player has achieved the victory conditions for his or her scenario, the player who currently is taking his or her turn finishes the turn.
 If the opponent did not have the first turn, the opponent then takes one final turn (i.e., both players get the same number of turns).
 Assuming in the interim no player achieves the victory conditions for his or her chosen scenario, the winner is the player who achieves the higher "rank" as indicated by his or her specific scenario.
 - Ties—If both players have achieved the same "rank" as indicated by the specific scenarios, the players tie.
 Each receives 3 tournament points.